Historian of science, empire and print

 and the current holder of the Adrian Research Fellowship at

-engages broadly with the global history of science, race and print, from 1750 to 1900.
+engages broadly with the global history of science, empire and print, from 1750 to 1900.

 At the moment I am working on two projects: